zxc916684603/ecs/intl.en-US/Best Practices/Cloud Migration tool for P2V and V2V/Troubleshooting.md

 After you fix the error, run go2aliyun\_client of the Cloud Migration Tool again.
 The migration resumes from where it was suspended.

+**Note:**

-After the migration job is finished for an on-premises server running Windows Server 2008 and later version of Windows Server, please wait for the automatic recovery of file system access permission at the first instance startup attempt.
-For more information, see FAQ 19[How can I check my system after migrating a Windows server](reseller.en-US/Best Practices/Cloud Migration tool for P2V and V2V/Cloud Migration tool FAQ.md#AfterWindows).
+-   If you are using the 1.3.0 or later version of Cloud Migration tool, after the migration job is finished for an on-premises server running Windows Server 2008 and later version of Windows Server, please wait for the automatic recovery of file system access permission at the first instance startup attempt.
+For more information, see FAQ 19 [How can I check my system after migrating a Windows server](reseller.en-US/Best Practices/Cloud Migration tool for P2V and V2V/Cloud Migration tool FAQ.md#AfterWindows).
+-   If you are using the 1.3.0 or earlier version of Cloud Migration tool, to avoid abnormal components and service failure, please run the [Reset File Permission](http://ecs-image-p2vs-hd1.oss-cn-hangzhou.aliyuncs.com/tools/ResetFilePermissions.zip) tool to restore the file system permission of Windows Server 2008 and later operating system.

 -   [Keyword “IllegalTimestamp” appears in the migration logs.](#)
 -   [Keyword “UnKnownError” appears in the migration logs.](#)